Rtwotwo/MMChat/README.md

 ## 2.TODO List :clipboard:

-- [ ] Complete identity authentication model design and system deployment: face authentication, audio key authentication, voiceprint authentication
+- [x] Complete identity authentication model design and system deployment: face authentication, audio key authentication, voiceprint authentication
-- [ ] Design monocular SLAM algorithm to achieve basic 3D environment sparse modeling tasks
+- [ ] Realize the generation of 3D scene images from a single image
 - [ ] Use YOLOv5 to recognize pedestrians, vehicles, etc. and track objects
-- [ ] Complete the local deployment of small parameter VLM or LLM to achieve interaction with users
+- [x] Complete the local deployment of small parameter VLM or LLM to achieve interaction with users
 - [ ] Use model pruning (Opt) or model quantization to int8/int16 to compress the model
 - [ ] If you have time to learn the flight control algorithm PID or other algorithms, optimize the system interaction experience